nl253/Notes/Software-Engineering/Professional-Issues/bcs-code-of-conduct.md

 If you are in a leadership position and especially if you hold an executive position you are expected to:

--   encourage and facilitate colleagues to develop as professionals.
+-   encourage and facilitate colleagues to develop as professionals
--   seek to ensure that no one is penalised for raising areas of concern or conflicts of interest.
+-   seek to ensure that no one is penalised for raising areas of concern or conflicts of interest
--   encourage colleagues to follow this code of conduct.
+-   encourage colleagues to follow this code of conduct

 ## Glossary